CarelduPlessis/DuPlessisColeRealtors/README.md

 * Dummy User

 James Walsh is set to Logged In.
-If you want Log in as James Walsh you need to go to the user table and set isloggedin to FALSE (Capital letters sensitive)
+If you want to Log in as James Walsh you need to go to the user table and set isloggedin to FALSE the value of the column is Capital letters sensitive.